andlab-um/personality/Readme.md

 ## Individual component

-Each team member should also submit a discussion of the features used and discarded, results, and comparison with papers discussed in class, due via email (um.andlab@gmail.com) next week Wednesday.
+Each team member should also submit a discussion of the features used and discarded, and results, due via email (um.andlab@gmail.com) next week Wednesday(March 17).

 ## Important dates for the project